syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

     /// <param name="obj">TreeViewNode is passed as command parameter. </param>
     public bool CanExecute(object obj)
     {
-        //You can also return false to skip the execution of collapse command action. return true;
+        //You can also return false to cancel the collapse action. return true;
     }